Frequently Asked Questions

 - A variety of engagement opportunities, leadership development experiences, and social connections, that foster student connection and immersion in the opportunities of New York City, no matter where students are located, near or far.

-- Programs and events, both in-person and virtually, to ensure a signature MMC experience is available to all students.
+- Co-curricular programs and events, both in-person and virtually, to ensure a signature MMC experience is available to all students.

 Students who live in different time zones should notify their professors as soon as possible.
 They will work with you to make a plan that allows you to participate in your classes while taking into consideration this time difference.